bploetz/versionist/README.markdown

 ## Installation

-Add the following dependency to your Rails 3 application's `Gemfile` file and run `bundle install`:
+Add the following dependency to your Rails application's `Gemfile` file and run `bundle install`:

     gem 'versionist'

 ## Configuration

-Versionist provides the method `api_version` that you use in your Rails 3 application's `config/routes.rb` file to constrain a collection of routes to a specific version of your API.
+Versionist provides the method `api_version` that you use in your Rails application's `config/routes.rb` file to constrain a collection of routes to a specific version of your API.
-The versioning strategy used by the collection of routes constrained by `api_version` is set by specifying either `:header`, `:path`, or `:parameter` (and their supporting values) in the configuration Hash passed to `api_version`.
+The versioning strategies used by the collection of routes constrained by `api_version` is set by specifying `:header`, `:path`, and/or `:parameter` (and their supporting values) in the configuration Hash passed to `api_version`.
 You configure the module namespace for your API version by specifying `:module` in the configuration Hash passed to `api_version`.